scrol/Kindof-Twitter-App/README.md

-# Ruby on Rails Tutorial: a sample application
+# Ruby on Rails Tutorial: the sample application

 This is a sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/)